tonyleidong/OptimalFlow/README.md

 In summary, **OptimalFlow** shares a few useful properties for data scientists:

-* *Easy & less coding* - High-level APIs to implement *Pipeline Cluster Traversal Experiments*, and each ML component is highly automated and modularized;
+* *Easy coding* - High-level APIs to implement *Pipeline Cluster Traversal Experiments*, and each machine learning component is highly automated and modularized;

-* *Local-based* - Focus on process automation for locally implementation,which is easy to transfer current operation and meet compliance restriction(i.e. pharmaceutical compliance policy)
+* *Easy transformation* - Focus on process automation for locally implementation,which is easy to transfer current operation and meet compliance restriction(i.e. pharmaceutical compliance policy);

-* *Light & transplantable* - Easier to transplant among projects and faster to deployment comparing other cloud-based AutoML solution(i.e. Microsoft Azure AutoML);
+* *Easy maitaining* - Wrap machine learning components to well-modularized code packages without miscellaneous parameters inside;

-* *Well ensembled* - Each key component is ensemble of popular algorithms w/ optimal hyperparameters tuning included;
+* *Light & transplantable* - Easy to transplant among projects.
+Faster w/ convenience to deploy comparing other cloud-based solution(i.e. Microsoft Azure AutoML);

-* *Omni-Coverage* - Using *Pipeline Cluster Traversal Experiments*, to cross-experiment with combined permutated input datasets, feature selection, and model selection;
+* *Omni ensemble* - OptimalFlow uses *Pipeline Cluster Traversal Experiments* as the optimizer to build an omni-ensemble workflow for an optimal baseline model searching.
+Easy for data scientists to implement iterated experiments across all ensemble components in the pipeline;

-* *Scalable* - Each module could add new algorithms easily due to its ensemble and reuseable coding design;
+* *High Scalablility* - Each module could add new algorithms easily due to its ensemble and reuseable coding desig.
+And *Pipeline Cluster Traversal Experiments* makes it easier to adapt unseen datasets with the right pipeline;

 * *Adaptable* - *Pipeline Cluster Traversal Experiments* makes it easier to adapt unseen datasets with the right pipeline;

-* *Custom Modify Welcome* - Support custom settings to add/remove algorithms or modify hyperparameters for elastic requirements.
+* *Customization* - Support custom settings to add/remove algorithms or modify hyperparameters for elastic requirements.

 ### Documentation:  https://Optimal-Flow.readthedocs.io/